CommunityToolkit/WindowsCommunityToolkit/docs/services/Linkedin.md

 ## Using the service on non-UWP platforms

+**Note**: The LinkedIn Service also has built-in .NET Framework support.
+You can skip this section if you'll be using it on that platform.

 To use the service outside the UWP platform, you'll need to implement some interfaces.
 These interfaces are the IAuthenticationBroker, IPasswordManager and IStorageManager.

 **IAuthenticationBroker**